-The Chair recommended that Axel be asked to provide additional data and interpretation of RT results to CSITC for enhanced evaluation of laboratory performance.
-It was agreed that Axel would provide more information on inter-laboratory results in future meetings, while taking care to maintain the confidentiality of individual laboratory results.
+It was agreed that Axel will be asked to provide more information on inter-laboratory results in future meetings, while taking care to maintain the confidentiality of individual laboratory results.
 An earlier decision by the Task Force to not establish commercial tolerances among laboratories was reinforced.
 It was also agreed that the Task Force would not issue lists of "acceptable" laboratories; market forces will determine which labs are performing to an acceptable commercial standard.